weimingtom/krkr2-no-vcpkg-fork2/README.md

 * Click file manager UI right column's top bar button to show popup path menu, then click items not well
 * Msys2 console output Chinese characters not good
 * RPI4 running failed, SIGBUS
+* ?
+MY_USE_MINLIB swprintf not good for Android ???

 ## TODO
 * Some code is changed to mine (see readme_android.txt, like core/environ/android/AndroidUtils.cpp and core/sound/win32/WaveMixer.cpp), not original code, need to be synchronized